MicrosoftDocs/microsoft-salescopilot-docs/articles/view-save-email-summary-crm.md

 1. Under **Select a record**, select one of the suggested records or use the search box to find another record.

-   If there are multiple opportunities related to contact, Sales Copilot displays a list of suggested opportunities, ranked by AI, to save the summary.
+   If there are multiple opportunities related to contact, Copilot for Sales displays a list of suggested opportunities, ranked by AI, to save the summary.
 In this case, the first opportunity is selected by default.

    > [!NOTE]
    > - If the email is already connected to an opportunity, it's selected by default.
    > - If no opportunity is connected, the top ranked opportunity, which is determined by the open opportunities available for the account or contact, and the content of the email, will be selected by default.
    > - When you search for a record, the search results display the record name and the key fields selected by your administrator.
 For more information about key fields, see [Select key fields for mini view](customize-forms-and-fields.md#select-key-fields-for-the-mini-view).
    > - Your search results will be added to the suggested records list, so you can safely search and try again.
-   > - Currently, you can save the summary to one record using Sales Copilot.
+   > - Currently, you can save the summary to one record using Copilot for Sales.
-   > - You can connect to all record types that are enabled for activities and added to Sales Copilot by your administrator.
+   > - You can connect to all record types that are enabled for activities and added to Copilot for Sales by your administrator.
 For more information about adding record types, see [Add a new record type (or a Salesforce object)](customize-forms-and-fields.md#add-a-new-record-type-or-a-salesforce-object).

    :::image type="content" source="media/select-record.png" alt-text="Screenshot showing how to select an opportunity to save the email summary.":::

 1. Select **Save**.

     The email summary is saved to CRM as a note to the selected record.
-All Sales Copilot notes share the same subject: "[AI generated] Email summary from Sales Copilot" and include the subject of the email itself, as well as the timestamp when the note was saved.
+All Copilot for Sales notes share the same subject: "[AI generated] Email summary from Copilot for Sales" and include the subject of the email itself, as well as the timestamp when the note was saved.

    :::image type="content" source="media/timeline.png" alt-text="Screenshot showing the Email summary saved as a note in CRM.":::